Overtaking

 • Leaving a safe gap as you pass is critical, whether that is a pedestrian, bicycle or horse rider!

-When should you never overtake on a motorcycle:
+Some examples of when you should never overtake on a motorcycle:

 • When road signage or solid white lines prevent it